agallex/SpaceInvaders/README.md

 I made a toy on Unity.

-The UnityProject branch contains the Unity project for iOS and Android devices and the .apk installation file. [[Download link .apk.](https://github.com/ag alex/Space Invaders/blob/Unity Project/Space Invaders.apk)
+The UnityProject branch contains the Unity project for iOS and Android devices and the .apk installation file.
+[Download link .apk.](https://github.com/ag alex/Space Invaders/blob/Unity Project/Space Invaders.apk)

 You can clone the repository and open the project in Unity.
-Don't forget to download and install packages [Link to download packages.] (https://firebase.google.com/download/unity?authuser=0&hl=en) Install the packages .Auth and .Database.
+Don't forget to download and install packages.
+[Link to download packages.] (https://firebase.google.com/download/unity?authuser=0&hl=en) Install the packages .Auth and .Database.

 Management:
 In the Unity editor, you can move right and left using the A and D buttons or arrows, shoot at the space bar (this was done for the convenience of testing).